 A saturation biopsy can be used to help diagnose a patient with prostate cancer.
 Designed to retrieve more tissue samples from a tumor site than a standard biopsy, this option provides pathologists with a more extensive selection of cells to test for the presence of cancer.

 Whereas a standard biopsy typically retrieves just 12 to 14 tissue samples, a saturation biopsy can retrieve 20 or more samples at one time.
-This, in turn, yields a number of benefits, such as:
+This, in turn, yields several benefits, such as:

-- Improved sampling of the anterior (rear) zone of the prostate gland, where cancer can otherwise go undetected
+- Improved sampling of the anterior zone of the prostate gland, where cancer can otherwise go undetected.

 Regardless of the technique used to obtain a tissue sample, our pathologists are highly skilled at detecting signs of cancer in prostate specimens.
 Because our biopsies are completed and analyzed in the same location, we can accelerate the evaluation process and quickly place our patients on the path to proper treatment.

-To learn more about a saturation biopsy or any of the other diagnostic techniques that we use to detect and grade prostate cancer, call 1-888-663-3488 or request to schedule an appointment online.
+To learn more about a saturation biopsy or any of the other diagnostic techniques that we use to detect and grade prostate cancer, call 1-888-663-3488 or fill out our new patient registration form online.